autonomys/subspace/README.md

 ```
 ./subspace-node-x86_64-*-snapshot --chain testnet --wasm-execution compiled --execution wasm --bootnodes "/dns/farm-rpc.subspace.network/tcp/30333/p2p/12D3KooWPjMZuSYj35ehced2MTJFf95upwpHKgKUrFRfHwohzJXr" --rpc-cors all --rpc-methods unsafe --ws-external --validator --telemetry-url "wss://telemetry.polkadot.io/submit/ 1" --name INSERT_YOUR_ID
 ```
+> *Note for MacOS (when prompted):* Click on `cancel` instead of moving it to trash.
+To allow execution, go to `System Preferences -> Security & Privacy -> General`, and click on `allow`.
+After this, simply repeat the step you prompted for (step 4 or 6).
+This time, click the `Open` button when prompted.

 5. It may prompt in here if you are using MacOS.
 Refer to the note below.
 6. This will start the farmer (do this in another terminal):
 ```
 ./subspace-farmer-x86_64-*-snapshot farm
 ```
 7. It may prompt again in here if you are using MacOS.
-Refer to the note below.
+Refer to the note on step 4.

-*Note for MacOS (when prompted):* Click on `cancel` instead of moving it to trash.
-To allow execution, go to `System Preferences -> Security & Privacy -> General`, and click on `allow`.
-After this, simply repeat the step you prompted for (step 4 or 6).
-This time, click the `Open` button when prompted.

 **Windows**